 They resided in Point Marion, Greene County, PA, where they raised their seven children -- Sharon Hawthorne, Judy Sandor, Joyce Miner, Keith Miner, Nita Rhodes, Don Miner and Carol Kezmarsky.

 Harold worked for Houze Glass Corporation of Point Marion.
 On Aug.
 28, 1994, they celebrated their 50th wedding anniversary.
-Seen at left, an article and photograph about their celebration were published in the Uniontown Herald-Standard.
+An article and photograph about their celebration were published in the Uniontown Herald-Standard.

 Harold was "an electrician by trade [and] retired from the now former Houze Glass Corporation in Point Marion after over 30 years employment and was a member of the American Flint Glass Workers Union Local 547," said the Herald-Standard.